pypeaday/pype.dev/pages/plotly-and-streamlit.md

 If you ignore my usage of `global` you'll see that I can just `append` to each deque like it was a list.

-But then to keep the relevant data in the deque, and to keep the length fixed, I simply `popleft` to remove the oldest ddatapoint!
+But then to keep the relevant data in the deque, and to keep the length fixed, I simply `popleft` to remove the oldest datapoint!

 ## A trivial dashboard